Camberwell Junction

-Camberwell Junction is a major intersection in Melbourne, Australia.
-It is at the intersection of Burke, Riversdale and Camberwell Roads.
-Trams that pass through the junction are the 70, 72 and 75.
+Camberwell Junction is a major intersection in Camberwell, a suburb of Melbourne, Australia.
+Burke, Riversdale and Camberwell Roads meet here on six different legs.
+Trams that pass through the junction run on the routes 70, 72 and 75.

+Description

 The Junction is approximately 500 metres south of Camberwell railway station on the Belgrave, Lilydale and Alamein lines.

-The Junction is adjacent to Camberwell shopping centre, focussed mainly on Burke Road.
-The nearby Camberwell Market features speciality delicatessens and fruit and vegetables.
-The Rivoli cinemas in Riversdale Road comprise an Art Deco design and show mainstream and arthouse films.
+The junction is adjacent to Camberwell shopping centre located mainly on Burke Road.
+The nearby Camberwell Fresh Food Market features speciality delicatessens and fruit and vegetables.
+The Rivoli cinemas in Riversdale Road comprise an art deco design and show mainstream and arthouse films.

+History

+The intersection was the site of the Camberwell Hotel from which the wider suburb gets its name.
+Built in 1853, it became a popular rest stop for people on their journey to Gippsland during the Victorian gold rush of the 1850s and 1860s.

+The junction became the focal point for retail and other activity in Camberwell.
+Shops, churches, and services were built at or near the intersection as the population rapidly expanded throughout the late 19th century.